1943 Wake Forest Demon Deacons football team

 The 1943 Wake Forest Demon Deacons football team was an American football team that represented Wake Forest University during the 1943 college football season.
 In its seventh season under head coach Peahead Walker, the team compiled a 4–5 record and finished in fourth place in the Southern Conference.

+In the final Litkenhous Ratings, Wake Forest ranked 80th among the nation's college and service teams with a rating of 73.4.